 Chapter 137.
 Use of the State Library

 Chapter 141.
 Plans for the Use of State Aid

 Enacted in 2012, the Public Library Code provides laws related to the State Library of Pennsylvania and public libraries in Pennsylvania (24 PA.
 C.S.
 Education.
 Chapter 93.)

 The Pennsylvania Code contains library regulations (22 PA Code §§ 131 - 143.)
-These regulations explain how the Public Library Code is implemented.
-If the Pennsylvania Code’s regulatory language conflicts with statutory language found in the Public Library Code, the Public Library Code always takes precedence.
+Regulations explain how the Public Library Code is implemented.

 Inconsistencies like this and other outmoded regulations have prompted the Office of Commonwealth Libraries to begin an extensive review of library regulations.
 Before being adopted, all revised or new regulations proposed by the Office of Commonwealth Libraries will undergo a lengthy Independent Regulatory Review Commission review process that will include several opportunities for public comment and input.
 This process is likely to take a few years.